Everest Base Camp Trek

 Early morning we fly back to Kathmandu taking beautiful Himalayan memories with us.
 After arriving domestic airport in Kathmandu, we will pick you up and drive you back to your hotel.
 Feel free to rest, enjoy the Garden of Dreams or stroll through the vibrant area of Thamel, where you can buy souvenirs for your loved ones or go for a coffee at the numerous cafés.
 In the evening, we would gladly invite you to our traditional Nepalese dinner.
 We would love to hear about your experience say Goodbye to you.
 Overnight at the hotel.

-Day 17: Airport drop off after breakfast
+Day 17: ?EUR<Airport drop off after breakfast

 After breakfast, it is time to say Goodbye to Nepal.
 We will pick you up and drop you off at the airport where you will catch your flight back home.
 We hope you had a memorable experience in Nepal.